Jack-Ricketts/frontendmentor-nft-preview-card-component/README.md

 ### Useful resources

 - [Flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped to create a flexbox component.
-- [Flexbox guide](https://www.w3schools.com/howto/howto_css_image_overlay.asp) - This helped to create a hover type image.
+- [Image overlay guide](https://www.w3schools.com/howto/howto_css_image_overlay.asp) - This helped to create a hover type image.
 Still need a lot of practice with this.
 And I do not like the solution so it need an update in the future.

 ## Author